iburley33/Password-Generator/README.md

 3. js

 ## Purpose
-Random Password Generator that accepts
+Random Password Generator that generates based on requirements provided by the user.

 ## Challenges
 Through this project I started over about 3 or 4 times as I continued to hit the same wall and tried to give myself new baselines to work with before hitting the wall.